Puerto Rican Stunner Yarishna Ayala Shows Off Hourglass Figure In Skimpy Bodysuit And Knee-High Socks

 Yarishna Ayala teased her 2.1 million Instagram followers over the weekend with a sizzling snapshot of herself in a skimpy bodysuit that showcased her incredible hourglass figure.

 The post showed the Puerto Rican fitness model in an elegant living room as she stood in front of a mirror to snap the selfie.
 In the geotag, Ayala shared that she was home, though she didn’t say where that is.
-She had her hips cocked to the right and one leg propped to the left, in a way that highlighted her strong quads and hips.
+She had her hips cocked to the right and one leg propped to the left in a way that highlighted her strong quads and hips.

 Ayala wore a black bodysuit that featured straps that went over her shoulders.
 The suit boasted a low neckline that dipped into her chest, exposing quite a bit of her ample cleavage.
 The one-piece also included high legs that sat above her hips, baring her toned booty and strong lower body.

 The 28-year-old model completed her look with a pair of dark gray socks that reached up to her knees.
 Ayala wore her raven hair pulled in a high ponytail, the end of which she grabbed for the photo.
-Ayala also opted to wear a full face of makeup, including liner, mascara, shadow and bronzer.
+Ayala also opted to wear a full face of makeup, including liner, mascara, shadow, and bronzer.

 As of the time of this writing, the photo has garnered more than 52,300 likes and nearly 1,000 comments, proving to be a success with her followers.
 Users of the social media app who are fans of Ayala took to the comments section to praise her beauty, showering her with compliments and emoji.
 As usual, the comments are a mix of English and Spanish.